Rules

 Getting Ready

-1. Pick one small building (a “Lesser Structure”) from your deck and put it face‑down on the table.
+1. Pick one Landmark Location from your deck and put it on the playing field.

 2. Choose 3 cards from your deck – these are the first cards in your hand.

-3. Shuffle the Main deck and draw 3 more cards
+3. Shuffle your Main deck and draw 3 more cards

-4. Pick one Objective card, put it face‑down, and then shuffle the rest of the Objective deck.
+4. Pick one Objective card to start with, then shuffle the rest of the Objective deck.

 What Happens on Your Turn